kingzamzon/docs/docs/sdk/capacity-credits.md

     delegateeAddresses: [secondWalletPKPInfo.ethAddress],
   });
 ```
-To delegate your Rate Limit NFT there are 4 properties to configure
+To delegate your Rate Limit NFT there are 4 properties to configure:

-`uses` - How many time the delegation may be used
+- `uses` - How many times the delegation may be used
-`dAppOwnerWallet` - The owner of the wallet as an `ethers Wallet instance`
+- `dAppOwnerWallet` - The owner of the wallet as an `ethers Wallet instance`
-`capacityTokenId` -  The `token identifier` of the Rate Limit NFT
+- `capacityTokenId` -  The `token identifier` of the Rate Limit NFT
-`delegateeAddresses` - The wallet addresses which will be delegated to
+- `delegateeAddresses` - The wallet addresses which will be delegated to

 ## **Generating Sessions from delegation signature**